ULHPC/resif/docs/Command-line-interface.md

 - pip to install and uninstall the script (On Ubuntu, simply install the `python-pip` package.)

 That is enough to install and launch the script itself, but you still need to have the prerequisites for EasyBuild itself, in particular you will need a module tool (either environment-modules or Lmod).
 See the other pages of this documentation for [more details about these tools](https://gitlab.uni.lu/modules/infrastructure/wikis/overview) and the [installation instructions for Lmod](appendix/Lmod-install.md).
-Easybuild 2.0 and further also requires the vsc-base python module which you can install using pip:

-    pip install vsc-base

 ### Install from PyPi (recommended)